 1 Prescott Cottages is the attached holiday cottage and this has a sitting room with Jetmaster fire and door to the rear terrace, and kitchen, whilst to the first floor there is a double bedroom and large bathroom.

 Prescott Baptist Chapel is a handsome Grade II* Listed building with rendered elevations under a slated roof.
 According to an inscription painted onto the front porch the original chapel was built in 1715, rebuilt in 1785 and then comprehensively renovated in 1892.
-It retains some fascinating features including a baptistry in the floor in front of the pulpit, and has a vaulted barrelled ceiling with a first-floor gallery to three side.
+It retains some fascinating features including a baptistry in the floor in front of the pulpit, and has a vaulted barrelled ceiling with a first-floor gallery to three sides.

 This building could serve a variety of uses subject, of course, to any necessary planning consents.
+It is worth noting that there is an overage provision on the Chapel and orchard of 20% of any uplift in value should planning permission be granted.
+This runs until September 2027.

 Gardens & Grounds.